 HotelPlanner Partners with Good Greek Moving & Storage as Accommodation Partner

-This relationship expands HotelPlanner’s national reach with the #1 full-service relocation company in South Florida, which serves 17 college and pro sports teams and venues.
+This relationship expands HotelPlanner’s reach with the #1 relocation company in South Florida, which serves 17 college and pro sports teams and venues.

 Headquartered in West Palm Beach with locations throughout Florida, Good Greek Moving & Storage provides realty, insurance, auto transport, junk removal, moving & storage, and concierge services across the U.S. for residential, business, and commercial clients.
 Their clientele includes 17 college and professional sports teams and venues, including the Tampa Bay Buccaneers, Orlando Magic, Miami HEAT, Miami Marlins, University of Miami, University of Florida, and many others, which uplifts the brand and industry on a national scale.